 The company has participated in the annual event at the invitation of Dr. Saeed Hashemzadeh, the head of the Health Tourism Department of Iran’s Ministry of Health and Medical Education.

-The 3-day educational workshop attended by experts of Iran’s medical tourism sector and professionals of the International Patients Departments (IPDs) of Iranian hospitals was hosted by the Faculty of Health Management and Information Sciences of Iran University of Medical Sciences.
+The three-day educational workshop attended by experts of Iran’s medical tourism sector and professionals of the International Patients Departments (IPDs) of Iranian hospitals was hosted by the Faculty of Health Management and Information Sciences of Iran University of Medical Sciences.

 AriaMedTour’s CEO Mohammad Nasri gives presentation at the 12th national workshop on health tourism, held on July 31 to August 2 in Tehran.